letizhamiguel-cyber/ECE-2112-PA-1/README.md

 # Intended Learning Outcomes

 At the end of this laboratory activity, the student should be able to:
-1. use basic Python functions, operators, and string operations;
+1. Use basic Python functions, operators, and string operations;
-2. manipulate strings using indexing, slicing, and built-in string methods;
+2. Manipulate strings using indexing, slicing, and built-in string methods;
-3. apply sequence unpacking to manipulate the elements of a list; and
+3. Apply sequence unpacking to manipulate the elements of a list; and
-4. construct simple Python functions that return a specified result.
+4. Construct simple Python functions that return a specified result.

 # Programming Problems